Evan Rachel Wood: Activism

+Public statements

+In 2016, Wood defended Amber Heard amid media coverage of her divorce from Johnny Depp, criticizing reports that focused on Heard's bisexuality and arguing that her sexuality was irrelevant to allegations of abuse.
+Following the Depp v.
+Heard trial in 2022, Wood expressed concern about online harassment directed at survivors and shared a report by Bot Sentinel alleging coordinated harassment campaigns targeting Heard and others who had spoken publicly about abuse.
+However, she clarified that her comments were not an endorsement of Heard's legal claims, but a criticism of media coverage that she felt misrepresented her position.

+Following Hayden Panettiere's death in August 2026, Wood paid tribute to her former child-star peer while warning about the pressures faced by children in Hollywood, urging greater protection for young performers.

+Controversies

+Hours after the death of Kobe Bryant, Wood wrote a message on Twitter describing him as a "rapist", a reference to his 2003 sexual assault allegations.
+Bryant's widow, Vanessa Bryant, criticized Wood for the comment, and Wood deleted her Twitter account soon after.

 Personal life

 Wood's mother is a convert to Judaism, and she has said that she was "raised with the religion."
 In 2012, she stated, "I believe in God but I am not religious.
 I am spiritual.
 My definition of God isn't in any religion.
 It's very personal."

 Wood dated English actor Jamie Bell between 2005 and 2006.
 In January 2007, her relationship with Marilyn Manson became public; Wood was the inspiration for Manson's song "Heart-Shaped Glasses (When the Heart Guides the Hand)" and appeared in the song's music video.
 They became engaged in January 2010, but ended their relationship seven months later.

 In 2011, Wood publicly disclosed that she is bisexual, and rekindled her relationship with Jamie Bell.
 They were married in October 2012 and had a son in July 2013.
 In May 2014, they announced their separation.
 By 2015, Wood was in a relationship with her bandmate Zach Villa.
 They were engaged in January 2017 and called it off that September.
 Starting in 2020, Wood and Bell were in dispute over the custody of their son.
 Bell said he was deprived of contact with him when Wood moved from Los Angeles to Nashville; Wood claimed she did this to protect the child from former fiancé Marilyn Manson.
 Bell argued in court that Wood's story "defies credibility", and accused her of "withholding our son from me for other reasons of her own invention."
 In May 2023, the two agreed the child would live primarily with Bell in Los Angeles, with Wood having visitation for "one extended weekend per month," and certain holidays.

-In 2020, Wood wrote a message on Twitter regarding the death of Kobe Bryant, describing Bryant as a "rapist", a reference to his 2003 sexual assault case.
-Many, including Bryant's widow, criticized Wood for the comment, and Wood deleted her Twitter account soon after.